 - Check out the wild Kolob Canyons in the northwest part of Zion National Park for more hikes and scenic viewpoints

-⚠️ Zion National Park is discontinuing the temporary shuttle ticket system for Zion Canyon.
+⚠️ Zion National Park no longer runs the shuttle ticket system for Zion Canyon.
 Stay up to date here.

 9 Most Popular Hikes in Zion National Park